tiviniciussilvapereira/tiviniciussilvapereira/README.md

 - :bulb: I’m looking to collaborate on Front End Projects!
 - 💬 Ask me about anything, i'm open for new contacts and knowledge!
 -  🚀 How to reach me for professional contact: [LinkedIn](https://www.linkedin.com/in/ti-viniciussilvapereira/)
-- ⚡ Fun fact: I love art! :art: Check out my [Instagram](https://www.instagram.com/cademeubrush/) and my [Youtube Channel](https://www.youtube.com/channel/UCurV1GKruMOZTWwoRqEPg1Q/videos)
+- :art: Fun fact: I love art and Design!